-- 1. To provide a broad applied and integrative social science training, underpinned by current and relevant research, that equips students with a coherent understanding of planning and an appreciation of the links between theory and practice and to develop both transferable and professional skills - To meet the professional learning outcomes specified for spatial planning (Stages 1-3; BA (Hons) Urban Planning) and specialist planning (Stage 4 MPlan) programmes by the Royal Town Planning Institute and by the Royal Institution of Chartered Surveyors (MPlan only) - 3.
+- To provide a broad applied and integrative social science training, underpinned by current and relevant research, that equips students with a coherent understanding of planning and an appreciation of the links between theory and practice and to develop both transferable and professional skills - To meet the professional learning outcomes specified for spatial planning (Stages 1-3; BA (Hons) Urban Planning) and specialist planning (Stage 4 MPlan) programmes by the Royal Town Planning Institute and by the Royal Institution of Chartered Surveyors (MPlan only) - 3.
 To develop an understanding of the values and ethics of working as a professional - 4.
 To meet the appropriate criteria as laid down in the QAA's National Qualifications concerning: causes and processes of change in the environment; the practice of planning, debates in planning. - 5.
-To employ Newcastle and the North East Region as a living example for planning students, building on the School's wider regional engagement. - 6.
+To employ Newcastle and the North East Region as a living example for planning students, building on the School's wider regional engagement, as well as enable students to network internationally in bridging the gap between UK town planning and international development. - 6.
 To introduce students to professional practice and to obtain practice experience (in combination with Certificate in Planning Practice) (MPlan only) - 7.
 To equip students who choose not to complete their professional accreditation with a range of transferrable skills appropriate to the graduate job market (the exercise of initiative and personal responsibility; decision making in complex and unpredictable contexts; and the learning ability needed to undertake further professional training) (BA Urban Planning only). - 8.
-To ensure that the programme meets the requirements of a Level 6 (BA Urban Planning/Stage 3 MPlan) and 7 qualification (Stage 4 MPlan) as defined by the Framework for Higher Education Qualifications - 9.
-To ensure that the programme conforms to University policies and the QAA Quality Code for Higher Education.
+To ensure that the programme meets the requirements of a Level 6 (BA Urban Planning/Stage 3 MPlan) and 7 qualification (Stage 4 MPlan) as defined by the Framework for Higher Education Qualifications

+9. To ensure that the programme conforms to University policies and the QAA Quality Code for Higher Education.